Bornstranger/Leetcode-notes/leetcode-notes.md

 ## 3. Valid Palindrome

-✅ Approach
+## ✅ Approach
-Use two pointers (l from start, r from end) to compare characters.
+- Use two pointers (l from start, r from end) to compare characters.

-Skip non-alphanumeric characters using RegExp check (/[a-zA-Z0-9]/).
+- Skip non-alphanumeric characters using RegExp check (/[a-zA-Z0-9]/).

-Normalize characters with .toLowerCase() before comparison.
+- Normalize characters with .toLowerCase() before comparison.

-If any mismatch is found, return false; otherwise, return true.
+- If any mismatch is found, return false; otherwise, return true.

-🔍 Why this works:
-Palindromes should read the same forward and backward, ignoring punctuation, spaces, and case.

-This approach efficiently skips irrelevant characters and compares only valid ones.

-It avoids creating any new strings or arrays — it's in-place and minimal.

-🧮 Complexity
+## 🧮 Complexity
-Time: O(n) — traverses the string once from both ends.
+- Time: O(n) — traverses the string once from both ends.

-Space: O(1) — no extra storage used.
+- Space: O(1) — no extra storage used.

-🧑‍💻 JavaScript Code
+## 🧑‍💻 JavaScript Code
 ```js
 var isPalindrome = function(s) {
     let l = 0;